Selvaraj-R/Final_project/KODO2.0/README.md

 *11 hours has passed did't do any work related to my project need to finish two feature by today*

 don't take rest and or show off untill you are fully done

+I challenged myself that i will go to be only if i finish something today so i started **user authentication**  and finsihed it by 1:40am and went to bed but i was statisfied that i atleast finished somework
+# day 6
+I after  staerted my work by 7pm as i was not feeling well ad headache i was sleeping the wholeday i wanted not to push myself and ruin my health so i took rest and till 7 pm and

+after 7 1 started notification popup because it was distrubing other components of the page so i wanted it to show and fade after searching in google i found a solution to it and i finished it by 20min

+*Not bad selva you are getting better in codging day by day  keep on man*

+60 hours left for me to finish my project

+i can do it and i will and i need to